pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/03_Dependency_Injection.md

 Instead of the `Website` namespace you can use any other namespace that is registered, but we recommend to use Website, since this one is already registered and works out of the box.

-After registering the namespace have to make sure the right class is loaded, either by including it manually or placing it somewhere in the include path.
+After registering the namespace make sure the right class is loaded, either by including it manually or placing it somewhere in the include path.